OCHA-DAP/hdx-python-api/README.md

     if __name__ == '__main__':
         facade(main)

-The configuration is passed to your main function in the "configuration" argument above.
+The configuration is passed to your main function in the `configuration` argument above.

 ### Customising the Configuration